Azure/azure-sdk-tools/tools/http-fault-injector/README.md

 1. Run `dotnet dev-certs https --export-path dotnet-dev-cert.pfx` to export the cert to a file
 2. Run `keytool -importcert -cacerts -file dotnet-dev-cert.pfx` (requires sudo/admin)
    1. If prompted to `enter keystore password`, the default after installing Java is `changeit`
+   2. If `-cacerts` doesn't work, you can try replacing it with `-keystore /path/to/your/keystore`.
+May be required depending how Java was installed, or especially if you have multiple versions installed side-by-side.

 ## Walkthrough
 1. Run `http-fault-injector`